mlvandijk/programming-links/terminology.md

 2. *Immutability* - Using immutable objects, guarantess that their state can't change after creation.
 3. *No side effects* - Using pure functions that return the same result given the same inputs and don't modify the state of other objects or interact with the outside world.

+**Expression** - has a value, which can be used as part of another expression.
+**Statement** - is always a top-level element in it's enclosing block doesn't have it's own value.
+In Java, all control structures are statements.
+In Kotlin, most control structures, except for the loops (`for`, `do`, and `do/while`) are expressions.

+Assignments are expressions in Java, and become statements in Kotlin.